gdtop818/Maven_project/README.md

 Better use the newest version of IntelliJ IDEA, JDK 1.8_x, and Tomcat 8.x.

-If you've got any problems caused by this upgration, better look up the documents in (Spring Framework Reference)[http://docs.spring.io/spring/docs/4.3.0.BUILD-SNAPSHOT/spring-framework-reference/htmlsingle/].
+If you've got any problems caused by this upgration, better look up the documents in [Spring Framework Reference](http://docs.spring.io/spring/docs/4.3.0.BUILD-SNAPSHOT/spring-framework-reference/htmlsingle/).

 If you have any questions or opinions, you can create issues here.
 Thanks :)